This post may contain affiliate links. Please read my disclosure policy for more info.

 She wasn’t shallow or consumed by worldly things.
 If Esther lacked this portion of character then nothing would have changed for Mordecai or the Jewish people.
 This was really more of a reminder to not let the things of the world hinder me from doing what is right in God’s eyes.

 I love what Braden, has shared on this book.
-To wrap up the 3 big lessons you can learn:
+To wrap up the 3 BIG lessons from Esther:

 - God’s favor changes everything